mbuccoli/adventofcode2024/README.md

 ### Day 14
 Quiz 1 was quick, quiz 2 was hard, but luckily I got the right intuition (dear standard deviation, you've rarely failed me).

+### Day 15
+Day 15 was solved Dec 20.
+December is a wonderful month, but there are too many deadlines and it was hard to find the energy to code after dinner, or the time to do it during lunch break.

 ## Who am I
 My name is Michele Buccoli, I am not a developer.
 My job is not coding, but it involves coding.
 Actually, as a senior scientist at BdSound, my job involves reviewing other people's code (poteto potato tometo tomato).
 You can learn other info on myself and contact me through my website mbuccoli.github.io .